Hiutaky/erc721-easy-query/README.md

-# ERC721query: retrieve all the owned NFT tokens of a specific collection
+# ERC721query: retrieve in 1 shot all the User's Owned Token Ids of a NFT collection

 Easily get all the owned NFTs of a specific user and speedup your Frontends.